When I share that I have a belief…

 Whilst I have a vague memory of some Sunday school classes during my infant years, and later reciting the Lord’s prayer in assemble at primary school, religion was largely consigned to the last lesson every Friday during my secondary education.

 Religious education as it was euphemistically called covered the main faiths but not their sectarian divisions and engaged in no form of worship.
 Prayer was something ‘those people’ did; how they did it or even why was a bit of a mystery.
 I was in reality given greater instruction in carpentry which took up a whole afternoon and resulted in the manufacture of a three legged table.
-Had I not chosen to take an optional class in chemistry I would have received the same level of instruction in metal work and would have left school with a wrought iron candlestick to put on my triangular table.
+Had I not chosen to take an optional class in chemistry I would have received the same level of instruction in metal work and would have left school with a wrought iron candlestick to put on my equilateral triangular table.
 Thus I received equal instruction in theology and chemistry as I did in metalwork but less than I did in woodwork.

 In my parental home there was not a single religious book and whilst I was christened I never subsequently attended church, received confirmation or took holy communion.
 I have rarely entered a church since and when I have it has been for a wedding or a funeral, neither ever having been mine.
 I have similarly never entered a mosque , synagogue, Sikh gurdwara or Hindu temple except as a tourist.
 Although I have subsequently enquired into many of the beliefs of these faiths, that enquiry was not because I sought to adopt any but in order to try and disseminate and understand my own experiences.
-I have further attempted to do that enquiry critically and objectively, to enquire as a scientist both through direct enquiry or ‘personal experience’, and by reading the books and experiences of others.
+I have further attempted to do that enquiry critically and objectively, to enquire as a scientist both through direct enquiry or ‘personal experience’, and by the reading books and experiences of others.

 Thus my belief does not originate from some early childhood indoctrination nor has it subsequently manifested as an adult desire to adopt the practices of a particular faith; all of which are quite alien to me.
 It has instead been driven by and manifests as an ongoing scientific enquiry; one that could be described as an enquiry into the nature of being.
 What I would further argue has been a quest for truth.
 It has not though been an objective study in the purest sense, for I never set out to test a theological hypothesis, nor to adopt or construct a belief system.
 Instead it has arisen out of it’s own need, as a consequence rather than the intention of events.
 It is in many respects it’s own source, perhaps what John was referring too when he spoke of the word*1 or what Richard Dawkins might call the original meme*2.
 For one hears it, be it the Word of God or the meme that spawns belief, when one looks deep enough into this abyss we call life.